 Organized by Florence Almozini, Tyler Wilson, and Madeline Whittle.

-Tickets for The Female Gaze go on sale July 13, and are $15; $12 for students, seniors (62+), and persons with disabilities; and $10 for Film Society members.
+Tickets for The Female Gaze are now on sale, and are $15; $12 for students, seniors (62+), and persons with disabilities; and $10 for Film Society members.
 Become a member today!
 See more and save with the 3+ film discount package or the Female Gaze All-Access Pass.

 Cinémathèque Royale de Belgique; UCLA Film & Television Archive; Mathieu Fournet and Amelie Garin-Davet, Cultural Services of the French Embassy; Institut Français; Stella Artois; Agnès Godard, Natasha Braier, Joan Churchill, Ashley Connor, Meredith Emmanuel, Ellen Kuras, Hélène Louvart, Babette Mangolte, Rachel Morrison, and Kirsten Johnson.

 All screenings held at the Walter Reade Theater (165 West 65th Street) unless otherwise noted.

 The legend of Rocky lives on as Michael B. Jordan’s gutsy Adonis Johnson—son of Apollo Creed—sets out to prove he’s got what it takes to be the next champ, leaving his luxe L.A. life behind to train in the hard-knock gyms of Philadelphia with the Italian Stallion himself.
 After the breakout success of Fruitvale Station, director Ryan Coogler shows his facility for major budget spectacle, balancing a rousing underdog sports story with a poignant portrait of intergenerational friendship.
 The virtuoso lensing of Maryse Alberti astonishes in a dazzling four-and-a-half minute fight sequence that unfolds in one bruising, breathless take.

 Sunday, August 5, 9:00pm